-The Association has entered into two line of credit agreements with local banks.
+The Organization has entered into two line of credit agreements with local banks.
 The two lines of credit have a combined balance available of \$390,000 and can be used for operating expense shortfalls.
-In 2010, one of these lines of credit was used to partially pay for acquisition of some Holly Street properties in the amount of \$100,000.
-At December 31, 2010, \$87,167 was outstanding on these lines of credit.
+In 2011, no activity occurred on the line of credit other than payment of interest.
+At December 31, 2011, \$87,167 was outstanding on these lines of credit.